The Public Competition Enforcement Review: Colombia

 - regulation of internal markets for agricultural products;

 - special public utilities tariffs for the agricultural industry;

 - subsidised loans for the agricultural industry; and

-- state aid for commercialisation of agricultural products due to shortage of supplies.
+- state aid for commercialisation of agricultural products because of supply shortages.

 In addition, whenever an external situation may affect or distort competition in the domestic markets, state intervention will be conducted by the government through the implementation of measures to compensate or regulate the market conditions to ensure fairness and competitiveness for domestic production.

 Likewise, Article 1 of Law 155 of 1959 states that the government shall approve agreements that, although contrary to free competition, ensure the stability of an economic sector of general interest.

 Colombia, as a Member State of the Andean Community, is also subject to state-aid regulation to prevent unfair interstate market trading, such as Andean Community Decision 283 of 1991.